eclipse-birt/birt/engine/org.eclipse.birt.report.engine.emitter.pdf/src/org/eclipse/birt/report/engine/emitter/pdf/README.md

 Introduction to use the specialized user properties of the PdfEmitter.

 ## Reason
-The PdfEmitter provides a set of specialized user properties to optimize the pdf output according of the reporting based requirements.
+The PdfEmitter provides a set of specialized user properties to optimize the PDF output according of the reporting based requirements.

 Each of the user properties starts with the master prefix "PdfEmitter".